-- (1) The "class" (group) of persons in a similar position must be too large for each person to bring his own lawsuit or even join individual lawsuits; - (2) The prison officials must have acted or refused to act on grounds that apply to the entire class; - (3) The personal claims of the main plaintiff(s) (the "class representative(s)") must be typical of the other plaintiffs; and - (4) The class representative(s) must fairly and adequately protect the rights of the other members of the class.295
+- (1) The "class" (group) of persons in a similar position must be too large for each person to bring his own lawsuit or join individual lawsuits; - (2) The prison officials must have acted or refused to act in a way that applies to the entire class; - (3) The personal claims of the main plaintiff(s) (the "class representative(s)") must be typical of the other plaintiffs (the rest of the class members); and - (4) The class representative(s) must fairly and adequately protect the rights of the other members of the class.

-Class actions are appropriate only if the wrong you suffered was also suffered by the other plaintiffs in the suit.
+Class actions are only appropriate if the wrong you suffered was also suffered by the other plaintiffs in the suit.
 All of you together will be considered a "class."
-The class members do not need to know each other, but you must have a way to reasonably identify most of them, so they can be made aware of the suit (notice) and given an opportunity to decide whether to participate.296 Again, in order to have your class "certified", you will probably need to get a lawyer or ask the court to appoint one, because class actions are very complicated.
+The class members do not need to know each other, but you must have a way to reasonably identify most of them, so they can be made aware of the suit (notice) and given an opportunity to decide whether to participate.
+Again, in order to have your class "certified," you will probably need to get a lawyer or ask the court to appoint one, because class actions are very complicated.

 If you decide to proceed on your own and feel that the case fits the requirements of a class action suit, you should name yourself and "all others similarly situated" as the plaintiffs (for example, "John Smith individually and on behalf of all others similarly situated").
 In the complaint, you should include all the facts related to the wrongs done to you and also provide whatever information you have about similar treatment of other incarcerated people.
-The court will then decide, on the basis of the facts you provide, whether or not a class action would be proper.
-If the court allows the class action, it may
+The court will then decide, based on the facts you provide, if a class action is proper.
+If the court allows the class action, it may appoint an attorney to represent the class.
+If the court does not recognize the class action, you will be allowed to amend your complaint and sue by yourself.